yl3/dota2/notes.md

 # Notes

+## 2019-09-15

+Numba-fitted results seem to make as much sense as pure Python-fitted!

+TODO:
+* A template for benchmarking individual predictions.
+* A template for performing forward predictions of unplayed matches.

 ## 2019-09-11

 Whereas fitting the 5,000 premium matches took 2 min 50 sec previously (see [`notebooks/2019-09-09.data_for_prof_matches.ipynb`]()), with numba we can get it down to 2 min 28 sec with numba and 1 min 57 sec with numba+fastmath enabled ([`notebooks/2019-09-09.optim_blockdiag_matmul.ipynb`]()).